Pulsar1 ransomware removal instructions

 To get this software you need write on our e-mail:

 Screenshot of files encrypted by Pulsar1 (".pulsar1" extension):

 IMPORTANT NOTE! - Ransomware-type infections from Djvu malware family are designed to add a number of entries to the Windows hosts file.
 The entries contain URLs of various websites, most of which are related to malware removal.
-This is carried out with the intention of making users unable to access malware security websites and seek help.
+This is done to prevent users from accessing malware security websites and seeking help.
 Our website (PCrisk.com) is also on the list.
 Removing these entries, however, is simple - you can find detailed instructions in this article (note that, although the steps are shown in the Windows 10 environment, the process is virtually identical on all versions of the Microsoft Windows operating system).

 Pulsar1 ransomware removal: